Spine Cancer Treatment

 Spine cancer treatment options

 - Monitoring.
-If tumors are small enough and noncancerous, watching them carefully may be an option.
+If the tumors in the spine are small enough and noncancerous, watching them carefully may be an option.
 This also relates to adults who have already had radiation therapy.
 Doctors most likely recommend MRIs or CT scans to monitor the tumor.

 - Traditional surgery.
-With newer techniques and instruments, neurosurgeons can reach harder-to-access tumors and use microscopes in surgery.
+With newer techniques and instruments, neurosurgeons can reach harder-to-access tumors in the spine or vertebra using microscopes in surgery.
 If a tumor can’t be removed completely, surgery might be followed with radiation therapy, chemotherapy or both.

 - Radiation therapy.
-This is often the first line treatment for vertebral cancerous tumors.
-Radiation can help eliminate remnants of any spinal tumors after surgery.
+Traditional radiation therapy is often the first line treatment for vertebral cancerous tumors.
+Radiation therapy utilized radio beams, x-rays or other charged particles to help eliminate remnants of any spinal tumors after surgery.
 It’s also used to treat inoperable tumors or tumors where surgery is too risky.

 - Chemotherapy.
-A common treatment for many types of cancer that uses strong drugs to destroy tumors or stop cancer cells from growing.
+A common treatment for many types of cancer that uses strong drugs to destroy tumors or stop cancer cells from growing or ease pain.
+There are more than 100 types of chemotherapy drugs which can be taken by IV, orally or in pill form.

 CyberKnife treatment for spine cancer